-The Fiscal Flycatcher is smaller (17–20cm) and less aggressive bird than its shrike look-alike – the Common Fiscal – despite being similar in many other attributes such as perching and hunting habits.
-An easy way to distinguish the Fiscal Flycatcher from the Common Fiscal is by the Common Fiscal’s stronger hook on the bill and its white, V-shaped shoulder markings.
+The Fiscal Flycatcher is smaller (17–20cm) and less aggressive bird than its shrike look-alike – the Southern Fiscal – despite being similar in many other attributes such as perching and hunting habits.
+An easy way to distinguish the Fiscal Flycatcher from the Southern Fiscal is by the Southern Fiscal’s stronger hook on the bill and its white, V-shaped shoulder markings.

 Male and female Fiscal Flycatchers look a little different from one another.
 Males have a black head and back with white underparts and a white wing marking about midway down the wing.

 Females and juveniles are similar in appearance to the males but are more blackish-brown or greyish-brown in colour.
 Juveniles are often duller and more mottled than females.
 Fiscal Flycatchers have black eyes, bill, feet and legs.

 The Fiscal Flycatcher is endemic to southern Africa.
 It occurs from south-eastern Botswana and southern Mozambique to Swaziland and most of South Africa.